Our client is primarily a B2B business with multiple branches across the UK, supplying tools to a wide range of industries.

 We then trained a Python LightGBM model to predict spend given only features of each customer that were not directly related to their current spend.
 We validated the results, engineering new features to generated greater predictive power and removing features that indicated data leakage.
 To add transparency to the model, we incorporated the SHAP library, which uses Shapley values to score each variable’s predictive power for individual records.

 Finally, we added a feedback loop to allow users to adjust scores.
 The model learns from these adjustments and corrects itself during future training and predictions.

 The project was delivered by a team of data scientists in under 2 months.

 We were looking for a way to optimise our territory management, moving away from a 'current sales' based model of ownership.
 ADSP combined multiple internal datasets with third party data to build a model that predicted the total sales propensity for our whole customer base, along with an explanation for each prediction.
-They collaborated with our own data team to handover the capabilities for updating and developing the model in future.
-This collaborative approach made it easy to operationalise, making them distinct from other consultancies we've worked with.
+Their collaborative approach made it easy to operationalise, making them distinct from other consultancies we've worked with.

 Ian Glover, Director

 Take the first step by speaking with one of our data experts today.